On the Efficiency of Solving Boolean Polynomial Systems with the Characteristic Set Method: Introduction

-The {\bf characteristic set (CS)} method is a tool for studying polynomial, algebraic differential, and algebraic difference equation systems \citep{la1,boul,rody1,chou1,cade10,lift,gallo,gluo,hub,kalk1,kapur1,la0,lindd1,moller,wang,wu-basic,yz1}.
+The {\bf characteristic set (CS)} method is a tool for studying polynomial, algebraic differential, and algebraic difference equation systems \citep{la1,boul,rody1,chou1,cade10,lift,gluo,hub,kalk1,kapur1,la0,lindd1,moller,wang,wu-basic}.
 The idea of the method is reducing equation systems in general form to equation systems in the form of triangular sets.
+Then, the zero set of an equation system can be decomposed into the union of the zero sets of triangular sets.
 With this method, solving an equation system can be reduced to solving univariate equations in cascaded form.
 The CS method can also be used to compute the dimension, the degree, and the order for an equation system, to solve the radical ideal membership problem, and to prove theorems from elementary and differential geometries.

-In most existing work on CS methods, the zeros of the equations are taken in an algebraically closed field which is infinite.
-In \citep{gaof2,cs_fq}, the CS method is extended to solving the polynomial systems in the finite fields.
-Especially, in \citep{cs_fq}, an efficient CS algorithm {\bf MFCS} (Multiplication-free CS) for solving Boolean polynomial systems was proposed.
-The idea of this algorithm is using the property of $\F_2$ to convert the initials of all Boolean polynomials into constant $1$ by zero decomposition, then compute pseudo-remainders by addition.
-For {\bf MFCS}, the intermediate expression swell is effectively avoided due to its property and the usage of SZDD \citep{zdd}.
-Moreover, {\bf MFCS} has good performances in solving some systems with block triangular structure \citep{cs_fq,cs_africa}.
+In most existing work on CS methods, the common zeros of the equations are taken in an algebraically closed field which is infinite.
+In \citep{gaof2,cs_fq}, the CS method is extended to solving the polynomial systems in finite fields.
+Based on the CS algorithm proposed in \citep{cs_fq}, an algorithm for solving Boolean polynomial systems with noise was proposed and well studied \citep{max_posso_huang, max_posso_tcs}.
+In \citep{PBCS}, the parallel version of the CS algorithm proposed in \citep{cs_fq} was presented and efficiently implemented under the high-performance computing environment.
+Research about the complexity of the CS method is rare, and most of the existing results are about the complexity of computing one triangular set \citep{gallo, szanto}.
+The unique result about the complexity of the whole zero decomposition process is that for an input Boolean polynomial system with $n$ variables and $m$ polynomials, the bit-size complexity of the top-down characteristic set ({\bf TDCS$_2$}) algorithm is bounded by $O(2^{log_2(m)n})$ \citep{cs_fq}.
+Since for most problems, $m$ is big hence this bound is much worse than the complexity bounds of the methods introduced in last paragraph.

-However, In \citep{cs_fq}, the authors only introduced the basic algorithm.
-Some important techniques, which were used in the implementation and can greatly improve the efficiency of the algorithm, were not presented.
-Moreover, the complexity of {\bf MFCS} is unknown.
-Hence, the motivation of this paper is to summarize and improve these techniques, and estimate the complexity of the algorithm after applying these techniques.